srirama4n/sample-ws/README.md

 start cmd.exe /k "TITLE cap-internal-rating-ui && D: && cd D:\Users\sriramanimmala\Documents\derby-fedora\cap-internal-rating-ui && npm start"
 start cmd.exe /k "TITLE wiremock && D: && cd D:\wiremock && java -jar "D:\wiremock\wiremock-standalone-2.5.0.jar" --port=9999"

+Run the above shell script in any folder you want to share.

+Steps :
+1. Paste the "server.sh" in the folder you want to share files.
+2. Change server.sh to executable from terminal using following command chmod u+x server.sh
+3. Run the server
+        ./server.sh
+4. Any user in intranet can access folder files using the IP address provided by the script.